 Thailand and Vietnam are some of the most beautiful and meaningful places to earn service hours in Southeast Asia.
 There is a tremendous need for assistance with projects in impoverished communities and this summer you could lend a hand!

-You’ll get another stamp in your passport as we venture to Vietnam, beginning our Vietnamese journey in the rolling countryside of Mai Chau.
-Here you will work alongside the picturesque rice fields in a hillside community faced with extreme poverty.
-Many families in this small village are enduring living conditions that can be trying for the handicapped and elderly.
-TFT has partnered with an organization working to provide assistance to families and improve their quality of life.
+Begin the second half of our journey in the rolling countryside of Mai Chau, Vietnam where you’ll collect another stamp in your passport.
+Here, among the idyllic rice fields, is a hillside community faced with extreme poverty.
+Many families in this small village endure living conditions that can be trying for the handicapped and elderly.
+TFT partners with an organization to provide assistance to families and improve their quality of life.
 Projects include renovating kitchen and cooking spaces and building bathrooms.
-You will see get the chance to meet the family you are assisting and discover how lending a hand can make a huge difference!
+You will get the chance to meet the families and see first-hand the difference you can make in the lives of others.

-From Mai Chau, we’ll head to Hanoi to experience the capital of Vietnam.
-Indulge in delicious Vietnamese cuisine and enjoy exploring and shopping in the quaint Old Quarter.
-Finish off your adventure with an overnight cruise through the world-famous Ha Long Bay and discover the undeniable beauty that Vietnam possesses.
+From Mai Chau, we’ll travel to Hanoi to experience the bustling capital of Vietnam.
+Indulge in delectable Vietnamese cuisine, explore the winding historic streets of the charming Old Quarter.
+Conclude your adventure with an overnight cruise on the world-renowned Ha Long Bay to marvel at Vietnam’s undeniable beauty.

 Please note, we do not ride elephants on any of our programs.
 TFT is very proud to be one of the only teen tour operators to take this stance and support ethical tourism.